topo-gps/ios-manual/en/settings/synchronize_with_icloud.rst

 Synchronize with iCloud
 =======================
-In the section 'Synchronize with iCloud' of the :ref:`settings <sec-settings>` you can determine the behavior of iCloud synchronization.
+In the section 'Synchronize with iCloud' of the :ref:`settings <ss-settings>` you can determine the behavior of iCloud synchronization.

 If you enable the switch 'Routes and Waypoints' your :ref:`routes <sec-routes>` and :ref:`waypoints <sec-wp>` will be :ref:`synchronized with iCloud <ss-routes-synchronize-icloud>`.
 They are then also available on your other devices and they are backed up.